zaboople/pdfrpt/README.md

 ## PDFRpt

 I built this library because I didn't think the popular iText library was very convenient & straightforward for my use case, which is general purpose report generation.
+On the other hand, most reporting tools are even worse, forcing one to rely on XML/XSL, WYSIWYG GUI's, awkward configuration systems and so forth.

 PDFRpt acts as a "wrapper" API for iText, and requires no specific knowledge of iText on the part of the programmer.
 However, it still allows one to drill down to the underlying iText core to take advantage of advanced capabilities.
 Features: